NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 ```bash
 hugectr.AsyncParam()
 ```
-`AsyncParam` specifies the parameters related to async raw data reader, which can be used to initialize `DataReaderParams` instance.
-RawAsync data reader is a fully asynchronous data reader using the Linux asynchronous I/O library (AIO) to achieve peak I/O throughput.
-Only one-hot feature input in raw format is supported now.
+A data reader can be optimized using asynchronous reading.
+This is done by creating the data reader with a async_param argument (see `DataReaderParams`), which is of type AsyncParam. `AsyncParam` specifies the parameters related to asynchronous raw data reader, An asynchronous data reader uses the Linux asynchronous I/O library (AIO) to achieve peak I/O throughput.
+Requirements: The input dataset has only one-hot feature items and is in raw format.

 **Arguments**
 * `num_threads`: Integer, the number of the data reading threads, should be at least 1 per GPU.
 There is NO default value.